nahuelrmaury/ti-task11-selectors/README.md

 12. Find the element for the currently selected weekday.
 13. Find both temperatures for the currently selected weekday.
 14. Find the same elements using CSS selectors where possible.

-## Conclusion

-This readme provides an overview of the tasks to be performed using Selenium on the Gismeteo website.